cvayer/gdx-rube/README.md

 		RubeScene scene = assetManager.get("data/yourscene.json", RubeScene.class);

-Several scene objects are created by the loadScene method.
+Several scene objects are created by the readScene method.
 These objects can be used for post-processing operations:

 	* scene.world: This object is the Box2D physics world and is populated with the bodies, joints, and fixtures from the JSON file.
 	* scene.getBodies(): This method returns an array of bodies created.